 Living Trusts and Taxes in Minnesota

-You should also know about the federal estate tax, which is applied to estates worth more than $11.4 million.
+You should also know about the federal estate tax, which is applied to estates worth more than $11.7 million in 2021 and $12.06 million in 2022.
 These taxes apply to all estates regardless of whether they have a living trust or not.

 A living trust can save your loved ones the trouble of going through the probate process, along with providing other benefits as well.
 Creating a living trust takes planning, time and money, but it can certainly be worth it for the right person.
 So do your research and see if a living trust makes sense for your situation.
 Don’t forget to consult with an attorney and your financial advisor before beginning the process.